-An analysis of the survey issued by the Office for National Statistics Labour Force Survey by the Trades Union Congress (TUC) reveals that the number of people working from home increased to more than four million employees in 2015.
+An analysis of the survey issued by the Office for National Statistics Labour Force Survey by the Trades Union Congress (TUC) reveals that the number of people working from home increased to more than four million employees.
 This equates to 13.7% of the entire workforce of the UK.
 Put more simply, the number of people working from home has increased to almost one in seven over the past decade.
 The survey also estimates that, given the opportunity, a further 1.8 million people would prefer to work from home.

 These figures and trends are increasing steadily.
 They signify huge changes in the composition and attitudes of any workforce and are bound to ask probing questions of traditional management strategies.

 Your workforce is your biggest asset and also likely to be your biggest expense.
 So, is your business ready?
 Do you have a strategy for managing remote teams?

 Roughly two thirds of these professionals, believe that an organisation offering flexible working hours – as well as mobile and remote working practices – has a competitive advantage over a company that expects employees to work regular hours Monday to Friday.
 This is certainly something to bear in mind when you’re building your employer brand.